Boris Schommers

-Boris Schommers (born 19 January 1979) is a German football manager who last coached MSV Duisburg.
+Boris Schommers (born 19 January 1979) is a German professional football manager.
+He is currently a coach at Regionalliga club Sportfreunde Siegen.

 Career

 1. FC Köln

 Schommers has been working in 1.
 FC Köln's youth department since 2006.
 At the beginning of the 2010–11 season, he was appointed coach of the under-17 squad and led them to an Under 17 Bundesliga championship in his first year.
 He coached the team for two more seasons before taking over the under-19 squad in the 2013–14 season.
 In 2015, Schommers completed his UEFA Pro Licence.

 1. FC Nürnberg

 At the beginning of the 2017–18 2.
 Bundesliga season, Schommers was appointed as assistant manager under Michael Köllner at 1.
 FC Nürnberg.
 Together, they were promoted to the Bundesliga.
 After 21 matchdays in the 2018–19 season, the club was in last place with 12 points, which led to Köllner being sacked and Schommers taking over as interim coach.
 Under Schommers, the team gained seven points until the 33rd matchday, which meant that they were assured of relegation one matchday before the end of the season.
 Before the last matchday, 1.
 FC Nürnberg announced that Schommers would leave the club at the end of the season.
 The club finally completed the season in last place with 19 points.